-In order to qualify for reimbursement for damages to personal property, the incident that caused the damage must be reported, in writing, within three working days to the employee's immediate supervisor and confirmed by him or her and the Business Office.
+In order to qualify for reimbursement for damages to personal property, the incident that caused the damage must be reported, in writing, within three working days to the employee's immediate supervisor and the director of human resources.

 The damaged or destroyed item must be turned in to the Human Resources Department when requesting reimbursement.